MikelCalvo/MKLabs-NomadNet/README.md

 ### Website Features

-- An isolated ccomponent for the logo
+- An isolated component for the logo
 - An isolated component for the topbar, with current page automatically highlighted
 - An isolated component for the footer, with the number of visits to each page
+- Centralized configuration system with `config.json`
+- Modular code structure with proper separation of concerns

 ### Project Roadmap

 - [ ] Find an alternative header logo, current is broken on NomadNet (works on Meshchat)
 - [ ] Add basic system info to the status page
 - [ ] Add a guestbook page

+### Configuration

+The project uses a centralized configuration file `config.json` where you can customize:

+- Node hash and connection details
+- Operator information (name, location, contact)
+- UI colors and formatting
+- Navigation links
+- System commands and paths

+Edit `config.json` to personalize your website before deploying.

 ### Setup helper